Is A DIY Teardrop Camper In Your Future?

 J & J: Our first trip was 2500 miles and other than a bumpy detour in Indiana the trailer performed flawlessly.
 Since it weighed 673 lbs we literally pushed it around by hand when we wanted to pick a place to sleep.
 It could easily be towed behind almost any vehicle, which makes it great for anyone who wants to travel frugally.
 Our first two nights were under hellacious thunderstorms, but the teardrop was comfortable and dry.
 We are already working on enhancements, and possibly a larger version.

-MMHM: What a terrific adventure from start to finish!
-We hope you enjoy thousands of more miles and many evenings of staring at the stars in your teardrop.
-Thanks so much for sharing your project.
+MMHM: What a terrific adventure and inspiring project from start to finish!
+We hope you enjoy thousands of more miles and many evenings staring at the stars in your teardrop.
+Thanks so much to Jim and Julie for sharing their project!

 DIY Teardrop Photo Gallery